Seahawks practice report: Defensive backs get the best of DK Metcalf, receiving corps

 Also remaining out is MLB Bobby Wagner, who had an injection in his leg early in camp.
 Cody Barton worked with the first team at MLB throughout practice and appears prepped to start there against Minnesota after also starting against Denver.

 And also still out is DE Ziggy Ansah, whose exact return remains unclear.
-He is continuing to recover from shoulder surgery last year.
+He is continuing to recover from shoulder surgery last year, as well as backup QB Geno Smith.
+With Smith out, J.T.
+Barrett may possibly see snaps against the Vikings.
+Carroll had said the team hoped Smith might make it back for the Vikings game.

+But one player who was back is receiver Amara Darboh.
+The 2017 third-rounder has a tough road at this point to make the roster given the young players at that spot.
+But being on the field at least gives him a chance.

 Quotable